-Place the beans, carrots and potatoes in a microwave-safe bowl and zap for seven minutes on high or until the potatoes are tender but not mushy.
+Place the beans, carrots and potatoes in a microwave-safe bowl, add 1/4 cup water, and microwave on high for seven minutes or until the potatoes are cooked but not mushy.

 Place the coconut milk and poppy seeds in a blender and blend until you have a smooth paste.
 Add a little bit of water if needed.

 Heat 1 tsp of oil in a large saucepan or pot.
 Add 1 chopped onion and saute until it starts to turn translucent.
 Add crushed or minced garlic (four cloves) and crushed or grated ginger (1 tbsp) and continue to saute another 30 seconds.